hashicorp/consul/website/source/docs/commands/exec.html.markdown

 Command: `consul exec`

-The exec command provides a mechahanism for remote execution.
+The exec command provides a mechanism for remote execution.
 For example, this can be used to run the `uptime` command across all machines providing the `web` service.